Alcohol and Drug Free Campus

 - Yellow striped pavement

 - Driving lanes

-- Handicapped spaces without a state-issued handicapped placard or license plate
+- Handicapped spaces except those with a state-issued handicapped placard or license plate

 - Spaces reserved or blocked with cones, signs, or other indicators that the space is unavailable

-- 30-minute visitor spaces by people who are not visitors or who park in the space for longer than 30 minutes
+- 30-minute visitor spaces except by visitors who park in the space for 30 minutes or less

 - Areas that block sidewalks, driveways, ramps, loading zones, islands, medians, or walkways